MaddyGuthridge/Universal-Controller-Script/docs/contributing/style.md

   provided in `resources/docstring_template.mustache`.
 Functions that are documented by a parent class shouldn't be documented again.
 * Spell checking your code is recommended.
+* You should list yourself as the author of any module you work on, including your name, email (preferably the same as the one associated with your git activity), and Discord username (if you have one).
+If your code is user-facing (eg a plugin or device) or will be used by contributors (eg a control surface), it is a good idea to add some information on it to these docs, as well as the standard docstrings within the code.

 ## Development environment